In this Article

-Use too little moisturiser and you could leave your skin feeling dry and parched, which will negatively affect its tone, texture and appearance.
-Our Sidekick Day Cream has been formulated with ingredients that are hydrating but not pore clogging, and with the right product for you skin, your skin will often tell you exactly how much it is you need.
+Our Calming Hydration Day Cream has been formulated with ingredients that are hydrating but not pore clogging, and with the right product for your skin, your skin will often tell you exactly how much it is you need.

-You can probably afford to be a bit more liberal with your night time moisturiser, such as our Midnight Feast Night Cream, especially if you have dry skin.
-At night you don’t have to worry about getting shiny skin (you might have to worry about staining your pillowcases, especially if you’re staying away from home) so you can layer up the moisturiser a little bit.
+You can probably afford to be a bit more liberal with your night time moisturiser, such as our Overnight Replenishment Night Cream, especially if you have dry skin.
+At night you don’t have to worry about getting shiny skin (you might just have to worry about staining your pillowcases, especially if you’re staying away from home but ours contains no artificial colourings) so you can layer up the moisturiser a little bit.

 If you use sunscreen, then it’s important to get it right as you could be led into a false sense of security if you don’t use enough and leave yourself vulnerable to sun damage.
 (If you use too much, your skin can feel overloaded and greasy.)